-assigned from your DHCP server.
-If you do not have a DHCP server in your network, the IP address will be assigned to 192.168.10.30.
+IP Enter the IP address of the camera.
+The default setting is 192.168.10.30.

 Subnet Mask Enter the Subnet Mask of the camera.
 The default setting is 255.255.25.0.
 Default Gateway Enter the Default Gateway of the camera.
+The default setting is 192.168.10.1.
 Primary/ Secondary DNS DNS (Domain Name System) translates domain names into IP addresses.
 Enter the Primary DNS and Secondary DNS that are provided by ISP.

 PPPoE: Select this option when you use a direct connection via the ADSL modem.
 You should have a PPPoE account from your Internet service provider.
 Enter the User Name and Password.
-The camera will get an IP address from the ISP as starting up.
+The camera will get an IP Address from the ISP as starting up.

-NOTE: Once the camera get an IP address from the ISP as starting up, it automatically sends a notification email to you.
+NOTE Once the camera get an IP address from the ISP as starting up, it automatically sends a notification email to you.
 Therefore, when you select PPPoE as your connecting type, you have to set up the email or DDNS configuration in advance.